mateeeeeee/Ola/README.md

   * standard library

 ## Structure
-Wave consists of three parts:
+Ola consists of three parts:
-1. __Wave library__ - standard library for Wave language implemented in C and built as static library to be used by the compiler.
-Currently it contains 4 files: waveio.h, wavemath.h, waveassert.h, wavestring.h.
+1. __Ola library__ - standard library for Ola language implemented in C and built as static library to be used by the compiler.
+Currently it contains 4 files: olaio.h, olamath.h, olaassert.h, olastring.h.
-2. __Wave compiler__ - consists of the following parts:
+2. __Ola compiler__ - consists of the following parts:
    * __Lexer__ - turns source file into a sequence of tokens
    * __Import Processor__ - receives tokens from previous phase and processes import statements.
    * __Parser__ - recursive descent parser that receives processed tokens and constructs Abstract Syntax Tree (AST) of a translation unit.
    * __Sema__ - does semantic analysis of a translation unit.
    * __LLVM Visitor__ - traverses AST and emits LLVM IR.
    * __LLVM Optimizer__ - applies optimizations to the generated LLVM IR produced by LLVM Visitor based on the optimization level used.
-4. __Wave tests__
+4. __Ola tests__
-   * UnitTest framework for testing existing Wave features.
+   * UnitTest framework for testing existing Ola features.
 Uses GoogleTest.

 ## Syntax
 The translation unit, at the top level, consists of import statements and global declarations.
 All the import statements must be at the top of the file.